 The vast wilds of Alaska are a story of pristine waterways, calving glaciers, towering mountain peaks that stretch on for an eternity, and forests filled with massive grizzly bears feasting on salmon.

 The Great Lakes region is home to a fifth of the entire world's freshwater, framed by iconic cities alongside excellent surf beaches, windswept lighthouses and characterful islands.

 The Pacific Northwest states of Washington and Oregon are home to some of North America's most rugged and spectacular terrain, as well as two of the most forward-thinking cities, Portland and Seattle.

 Immerse yourself in the authentic American experience by visiting the Capital Region.
 From the memorable monuments of Washington, DC to the beautiful beaches and majestic mountains of Maryland and Virginia, history and natural beauty abound.

 By any stretch Texas is big.
 By far the largest of the 'lower states', it stretches 1000 miles across and even longer north to south.
-Its past as an independent nation has given Texans a sense of pride and freedom, evident by the state flag that still bears the Lone Star, emblem of the Republic.
+Its past as an independent nation has given Texans a sense of pride and freedom, evident by the state flag that still bears the Lone Star.

 Hawaii’s green valleys, awe-inspiring cliffs and pristine beaches fronted by fiery volcanoes are something of a jewel in the brilliant blue of the Pacific.
 Home to dreadlocked surfers and wide-eyed beachgoers alike, there’s a luxury hideaway to suit everyone.